milkreator/programming/advprog_2020_07/3_stacks/README.md

 ## getattr()

 Another method that's sometimes used on a class is `getattr()`.
-This is sometimes used as an alternative mechanism of attribute lookup.
+This is sometimes used as an alternative mechanism of **attribute lookup**.
 For example:

 ```